msandeepraj211/arango-datasouce/README.md

 # arango-datasouce

-An implementation of Apollo's datasource for ArangoDb
+An implementation of Apollo's datasource for ArangoDb.
+This repo is fork of the original authour "danwkennedy"

 ## Installation